A unification of the coding theory and OAQEC perspective on hybrid codes: Unified perspective

-\subsection{Unified perspective}
+\section{Unified perspective}

 We now show that the coding theory perspective is a special case of the OAQEC formulation.
-The condition that each individual quantum code obeys the Knill-Laflamme condition and that each codes codewords are distinguishable from one another are both given with equation \ref{eqn:Hcodecondition}.

 The coding theory construction included three restrictions that do not exist in the OAQEC model.
 First, the error set in the coding theory construction is restricted to containing only unitary errors, particularly the Pauli channel.
 Second, in the coding theory model each quantum code is viewed as a subspace where the OAQEC model deals with subsystems.
 Finally, the coding theory model restricts each quantum channel to be of equal dimension.
-These three restrictions can be summarized as: \begin{enumerate} \item $\mathcal{E} \subseteq P_n$ \item $C^{\nu} \subseteq \mathcal{H}, \forall \quad 1\leq \nu \leq M$ subspaces \item dim $C^{\nu} = K$ $\forall$ $\nu$, $C^{\nu} = \text{span} \{ \ket{c_i^{\nu}}: 1 \leq i \leq K \}$ \end{enumerate} The coding theory error correction condition acts on codewords in Hilbert space while the OAQEC models acts on operators.
+These three restrictions can be summarized as: \begin{enumerate} \item $\mathcal{E} \subseteq P_n$ \item $C^{(\nu)} \subseteq \mathcal{H}, \forall \quad 1\leq \nu \leq M$ subspaces \item dim $C^{(\nu)} = K$ $\forall$ $\nu$, $C^{(\nu)} = \text{span} \{ \ket{c_i^{(\nu)}}: 1 \leq i \leq K \}$ \end{enumerate} The coding theory error correction condition acts on codewords in Hilbert space while the OAQEC models acts on operators.
 In unifying these two models it is necessary to rewrite the coding theory condition in terms of operators.
-This can be done by considering the two equivalent forms of the regular Knill-Laflamme condition.
+This can be done by considering the two equivalent forms of the regular Knill--Laflamme condition.

 Either form can be used.
 With this, we can define the projector onto the hybrid codeword space as: